MarkPearl/Blog_BookReviews/_posts/2014-08-30-User-Story-Mapping.md

 category: Design
 tags: [Read, Buy]
 ---
-I've been involved in agile development for a few years but was only recently introduced to the process of story mapping - after reading Jeff Patton’s book I’m feeling more and more like story mapping has been a big missing link.
+I've been involved in agile development for a few years but was only recently introduced to the process of story mapping - after reading Jeff’s book I’m feeling more and more like story mapping has been a big missing link.

 #### Notes ####
 - Read Rock Breaking